tidyverse/tidyverse/vignettes/review-jeffreyhanson.md

 > In my opinion, the _tidyverse R_ package provides two additional functionalities that are not discussed in the manuscript.
 Firstly, attaching the _tidyverse R_ package will ensure that tidyverse packages are attached in the correct order.
 This is not trivial for beginners (e.g. attaching the _plyr_ and _dplyr R_ packages in the incorrect order will cause issues).
 Secondly, attaching the _tidyverse R_ package will inform the user about namespace conflicts in a concise and informative manner.
 This is very useful when many tidyverse and non-tidyverse packages are attached.
 For instance, conflicts arise when the _tidyverse R_ package is attached following the _raster R_ package because both the _tidyr R_ package---a core tidyverse package---and the _raster R_ package contain `extract()` functions.
 I think the _tidyverse R_ package is exceptionally useful when evaluated on its standalone merits---that is, disregarding the usefulness of the other packages that comprise the tidyverse---and I think readers would benefit from knowing about these functionalities.

 We've added a sentence mentioning the "report" given when attaching the tidyverse package.
+But generally the order of packages within the tidyverse isn't so important (especially as over time we deliberately work to remove conflicts).

 > Perhaps it is worth providing a citation for R?
 I realize that many readers will likely already be familiar with R to some extent, but perhaps this be useful for readers that are less familiar with R?

-We've added a citation at first mention, as well as a more thorough description of the relaitonship between the tidyverse and base R.
+We've added a citation in the new related work paragraph, which also includes a more thorough description of the relaitonship between the tidyverse and base R.

 > This manuscript is about describing (i) the collection of packages referred to as the tidyverse (covered in the **Components** and **Philosophy** sections) and (ii) the _tidyverse R_ package (covered in the **Tidyverse package** section).
 The **Summary** section does a fantastic job of summarizing the tidyverse collection of packages but I feel like it could provide more information about the _tidyverse R_ package itself.
 Perhaps the purpose of the _tidyverse R_ package could be mentioned in the **Summary** section?